gcnaccount/pywallet/README.md

   $ python btc.py test

     This runs a suite of tests to ensure correct operation using published test vectors.
 This should be run at least once on the machine on which you intend to generate keys.
+The  test script ("test-btc.sh") performs additional tests.
+It checks that the outputs of this tool can be used to recover the same key.

 Generate new private key: